The Department of Neurobiology and Anatomy Confocal Microscope Facility

 Director: Dr. Vladimir Zhukarev

-- The Confocal Facility consists of the Leica TCS SP2 VIS/UV confocal microscope with semi-automatic Upright optical stand and dual monitor Windows XP computer workstation.
+- The Confocal Facility consists of the Leica TCS SP2 VIS/UV and Leica TCS SP8 VIS/UV confocal microscopes with semi-automatic Upright and inverted optical stands and Windows computer workstations.
 The Facility is housed in room 251 on the 2nd floor of Queen Lane, in the Department of Neurobiology and Anatomy.

 - The director, Dr. Zhukarev, trains all new users, oversees day-to-day operation, maintains the Facility and updates the reservation calendar and schedule of microscope use.
 Dr. Zhukarev supervises the overall operation by establishing rules and procedures for the use of the microscope.
 All problems or issues that arise with the microscope are to be directed to Dr. Zhukarev.